 Let’s pretend for a moment that you get 8 hours sleep… that leaves you with 16 whole hours to play with!
 But in that time you have hours of work to do, whether in your home or out of your home or both.

 Getting the kids ready, getting yourself ready, laundry, dishwasher, breakfast, lunches, unpacking after school, homework, after school activities, snacks, vacuuming, dinner, bedtime, bills to be paid… you know what I’m talking about.

 You also have travel time, to and from work, shopping, school, practice, games, dancing…

 There’s a heck of a lot to pack into those 16 hours.
 Somewhere in those hours and days it’s important to set aside time for you.

-I’ve also talked about the importance of scheduling our time to include the things that we love to do and standing up for ourselves when our family and relationship dynamics don’t serve our best lives.
+I’ve also talked about the importance of scheduling your time to include the things that you love to do and standing up for yourself when your family and relationship dynamics don’t serve your best life.

 Sometimes all of these things take time.
-Sometimes we can only do them in very small increments because we don’t want to cause conflict, either with others or inside ourselves.
+Sometimes we can only do them one at a time, in little bits, because we don’t want to cause conflict, either with others or inside ourselves.
 And that is absolutely fine.